 Choose to generate the report:

-• Now—Select which date range you want to view the data for.
+• Now—Select the date range on which you want to view the data.

 • Weekly—Select the day that you want to generate the report automatically every week.
-The report contains data for the last 7 days starting from the day that you select.
+The report contains data for the last seven days starting from the day that you select.

 • Monthly—Select the day that you want to generate the report automatically every month.
 The report contains data for the last 30 days starting from the day that you select.